What symptoms are associated with aortoiliac disease?

-It is classically described as affecting males who become aware of buttock and/or thigh pain when walking and erectile dysfuntion (impotence).
-This combination when combined with the clinical examination finding of absent or weak groin pulses is termed Leriche syndrome.
-However, individuals with aortoiliac disease may suffer with other ‘non-classical’ symptoms including muscle wasting, delayed wound healing or critical limb ischaemia affecting the legs and/or buttocks.
+This is classically described as affecting males who become aware of buttock and/or thigh pain when walking and erectile dysfuntion (impotence).
+This combination, when combined with the clinical examination finding of absent or weak groin pulses, is termed Leriche syndrome.
+However, individuals with aortoiliac disease may suffer with other ‘non-classical’ symptoms, including muscle wasting, delayed wound healing or limb-threatening ischaemia affecting the legs and/or buttocks.

-All symptoms are as a result of insufficient blood perfusing the legs and pelvic organs due to the upstream narrowing/blockage.
-(See figure 1) This narrowing/blockage is typically as a result of atherosclerotic (fatty) plaques that have built up over a period of years causing gradual narrowing of the arteries until eventually they block.
-Smoking, diabetes, high blood pressure, high cholesterol are all recognised risk factors for aortoiliac disease.
+All symptoms are as a result of insufficient blood perfusing the legs and pelvic organs due to the arterial narrowing/blockage (See figure 1).
+This narrowing/blockage is typically the result of atherosclerotic (fatty) plaques that have built up over a period of years causing gradual narrowing of the arteries until eventually they block.
+Smoking, diabetes, high blood pressure and high cholesterol are all risk factors for aortoiliac disease.

-Investigation for the aforementioned symptoms is centred around identifying the presence of and extent of disease affecting the aortoiliac arterial segment.
-Our clients will typically undergo a duplex Doppler ultrasound (DUS) in the first instance to identify the presence of peripheral arterial disease affecting the aortoiliac segment.
-We will often combine DUS with a CT angiogram to better assess the extent and type of disease as well as to allow accurate planning for any proposed future treatments.
+Investigation is centred around identifying the presence and extent of disease affecting the aortoiliac arterial segment.
+Typically this involves an ultrasound in the first instance to identify the presence of peripheral arterial disease.
+We will often combine this with a CT angiogram to better assess the extent and type of disease, as well as to allow accurate planning for any treatments.

-The surgical treatment of aortoiliac disease is centred around improving blood flow into the legs by overcoming the narrowing or blockage affecting your aortoiliac arterial segment.
-This can be accomplished by either open surgery e.g. aortobifemoral bypass, or endovascular (minimally invasive) surgery e.g. Iliac artery angioplasty or CERAB (covered endovascular reconstruction of the aortic bifurcation).
+The surgical treatment of aortoiliac disease involves improving blood flow into the legs by overcoming the narrowing or blockage affecting the aortoiliac arterial segment.
+This can be done either with open surgery (such as aortobifemoral bypass) or endovascular (minimally invasive) surgery (iliac artery angioplasty or CERAB - covered endovascular reconstruction of the aortic bifurcation).

-At the Circulation Clinic, we pride ourselves on being able to offer a full variety of validated techniques for the treatment of aortoiliac disease and thus are not constrained in our decision making.
-Each client’s case is reviewed by our team of experts to ensure all options are properly analysed before we recommend a specific treatment.
-The technique we recommend is dependent on many factors including the severity of your symptoms, the extent of your disease and your general health.
-Occasionally further assessment of your general fitness is required so we can better discuss the pros and cons of each recommendation.
-Once all information is gathered your lead consultant will then discuss the rationale for our recommendation and what other treatments are available.
-We have no hesitation in recommending no invasive treatment when we believe surgery is not in our client’s best interest.
+We are able to offer a full variety of techniques for the treatment of aortoiliac disease and are not constrained in our decision making.
+Each patient’s case is reviewed by our team of experts to ensure all options are properly analysed before we recommend a specific treatment.
+The technique we propose is dependent on many factors including the severity of symptoms, the extent of disease and your general health.
+We have no hesitation in recommending no invasive treatment when we believe surgery is not the appropriate option.